Accessibility Tools

 The study was carried out within the European project ARSINOE, funded by the Horizon 2020 programme, and the institutional project XDATA supported by the Regional Government of Sardinia.

-The work examines the effect of three irrigation regimes, full, deficit, and rainfed, applied to durum wheat grown at two experimental sites in Southern Sardinia over two markedly different agricultural seasons.
+The work examines the effect of three water regimes, full, deficit, and rainfed, applied to durum wheat grown at two experimental sites in Southern Sardinia over two markedly different agricultural seasons.
 The findings show that deficit irrigation, applied at 50% of the crop water requirement, can achieve yields and quality comparable to full irrigation, while significantly reducing water consumption and, in some cases, proving even more energy-efficient.

 CRS4’s contribution was particularly significant in the simulation and modelling component: through the advanced use of AquaCrop, the FAO-developed model designed to simulate crop growth based on water availability and calibrated on field data, researchers were able to reconstruct soil moisture dynamics and crop water status.
 This was achieved by integrating agronomic observations with information from Sentinel-2, the European satellite constellation providing high-resolution multispectral imagery for vegetation monitoring, and real-time meteorological data.